lumail/lumail/API.md

 displays things, these are:

 * `message.all_parts`
-    * Alternate between showing some/all `text/*` parts in message-mode.
+    * Alternate between showing some/all text-parts in message-mode.
 * `message.headers`
     * Alternate between showing some/all headers in message-mode.
 * `message.prepend`